-Treblinka, the site of the Nazis’ second-largest extermination camp after Auschwitz, is another name that will forever be associated with the horror of the Holocaust.
+Treblinka, the site of Nazi Germany's second-largest extermination camp after Auschwitz-Birkenau, is another name that will forever be associated with the horror of the Holocaust.
 Between July 1942 and August 1943, on average more than 2000 people a day, mostly Jews, were gassed in the camp's massive gas chambers and their bodies burnt on huge, open-air cremation pyres.

 It's a 10-minute walk from the car park to the site of the Treblinka II extermination camp, alongside a symbolic railway representing the now-vanished line that brought the cattle trucks full of Jews from the Warsaw Ghetto.
-The huge granite monument, 200m east of the ramp, stands on the site where the gas chambers were located.
+A huge granite monument, 200m east of the ramp, stands on the site where the gas chambers were located.
 Around it is a vast symbolic cemetery in the form of a forest of granite stones representing the towns and villages where the camp's victims came from.
-Unlike Auschwitz, nothing remains of the extermination camp, but the labels on the plan showing the original layout speak volumes: ‘Building for Sorting Gold and Valuables’; ‘Storehouse for Victims’ Property (Disguised as Train Station)’; ‘Barracks Where Women Undressed, Surrendered Valuables and Had Heads Shaven’; ‘Approach to Gas Chambers’.
+Unlike Auschwitz-Birkenau, nothing remains of the extermination camp, but the labels on the plan showing the original layout speak volumes.

 A further 20-minute walk leads to another clearing and the site of Treblinka I, a penal labour camp that was set up before Treblinka II, where remains of the camp, including the concrete foundations of the demolished barracks, have been preserved.